interop-tokyo-shownet/shownet-icons/README.md

 tests and various demonstrations of the latest networking technologies every year.

-ShowNet every year is designed for 6 months, built for 12 days, and operated for 3 days during the exhibition by over 300 engineers having various backgrounds.
+ShowNet is designed for 6 months, built for 12 days, and operated for 3 days during the exhibition by over 300 engineers having various backgrounds.

 Behind the scenes - Interop Tokyo 2019 ShowNet: https://www.youtube.com/watch?v=X-JhPs1T7sc